nushell/nushell.github.io/contributor-book/plugins.md

 with the integer 5 along with preserving source span information that may be useful for error messages later.

 When implementing a plugin in a non-Rust language like Python, you must manage this input and output serialization.
+Please refer to the [protocol documentation](plugin_protocol_reference.md) for more specific details on the protocol itself.

 ## Creating a plugin (in Python)